 So: how do you find the law school that will be the best fit for you?
 Here are five important factors to keep in mind:

 1. Where you want to practice.

 No one expects you to have a crystal ball, but it is important to think about the geographical areas in which you might be interested in practicing post-law school.
 For example, the University of Alabama and Washington and Lee are both ranked in the mid-30s in the 2010 Law School Rankings by U.S. News and World Report.
 But just because they’re similarly ranked doesn’t mean they offer similar job prospects nationwide.
 As this data shows, 27% of Washington and Lee students remain in Virginia post-graduation; 70% of University of Alabama students remain in Alabama.
-If you’re looking to practice in Alabama, then, it would be supremely foolish to pick Washington and Lee over U and A. Bottom line: If you know where you want to practice, try to pick a school with a strong alumni network in that area.
+If you’re looking to practice in Alabama, then, it would be supremely foolish to pick Washington and Lee over U and A. Those who are looking to live and work in Alabama may want to consider the cost of living and the general appeal of the area; check out this site to learn why people are buying property and looking for jobs in towns in Alabama – https://localpropertyinc.com.
+Bottom line: If you know where you want to practice, try to pick a school with a strong alumni network in that area.
 It’ll help come job-hunting time!

 Earning exceptional grades is one way to make up for attending a lower-ranked school.
 Local firms will often recruit students at the top of the class.
 If you want to practice in Lexington, it might just be better to go to the University of Kentucky (ranked 60th) and graduate in the top 10% of your class than to go to the University of Minnesota (ranked 22nd) and only graduate in the top 50%.